oppia/oppia-android/Oppia-Android-Testing.md

 ## Testing private methods/functions
 Tests should only be written to verify the behaviour of public methods/functions.
 Private functions should not be used in behavioural tests.
 Here are some suggestions for what to do in specific cases (if this doesn't help for your particular case and you're not sure what to do, please talk to @BenHenning):
-* If you want to test code execution of a private method/function, test it through public interface, or move it to a utility (if it's general-purpose) where it becomes public.
+* If you want to test code execution of a private method/function, test it through the public interface, or move it to a utility (if it's general-purpose) where it becomes public.
 Avoid testing private APIs since that may lead to brittle test in unexpected situations (such as when the implementation of the API changes, but the behaviour remains the same).
 * If you’re trying to access hidden information, consider getting that information from one level below instead (e.g. datastore).

 # Oppia project organization for tests